ClassiCube/ClassiCube-Plugins/README.md

-# ClassicalSharp-Plugins
+# ClassiCube-Plugins

-Plugins for ClassicalSharp
+Plugins for ClassiCube.

+The bin folder has the dlls you can put in plugins folder.